 The program consists of four main components: course work, the preparation of oral fields examinations, a joint PhD dissertation, and teaching.
 Compared to single degree programs, we expect the joint degree to involve up to an additional year of coursework.
 See the Doctoral degree Requirements page for more detailed information.

-Graduate students already enrolled in PhD programs in cooperating departments at the University of Chicago who wish to pursue a joint degree in TAPS may apply to do so as of the Autumn Quarter 2016.
-Students wishing to begin graduate studies in Autumn 2017 or after should apply to a partnering department and indicate their interest in the TAPS joint program.
+Graduate students already enrolled in PhD programs in partnering departments at the University of Chicago who wish to pursue a joint degree in TAPS may apply to do so as of the Autumn Quarter 2016.
+Prospective students wishing to begin graduate studies in Autumn 2017 or after should apply to a partnering department and indicate their interest in the TAPS joint program.
 See the Prospective Graduate Students page for more information.

 Visit People for more information on graduate faculty and their fields of interest.